Spindle Point

 Below, a circa 1890 cyanotype view of Spindle Point

-Here is a contemporary photo of Spindle Point, taken from the top of Brickyard Mountain on April 24, 2013.
-On the far left of the photo, in the sunlight, there is a bench where one can sit and admire the view.
+Here is a photo of Spindle Point, taken from the top of Brickyard Mountain on April 24, 2013, before recent development.
+On the far left of the photo, in the sunlight, there was a bench where one could sit and admire the view.
 In the left foreground, the remains of an old stone fireplace are seen.
 There was a house in this location in the 1950’s-1960’s.